ziliolu/42_so_long/README.md

 # so_long | rank 2 | 42 Porto

 This is my first programming graphic project!
-During the development of this project, I explored the main concepts about MiniLibX library to be able to code a simple 2D game.
+During the development, I could explore the main concepts about MiniLibX library to be able to code a simple 2D game.
 Also, I could learn about rendering, graphic management, color schemes and sprites and have a better understanding of Makefiles.

 ## 🎮 The game